 Assessment includes end-of-year exams, coursework and presentations.
-Some modules are practical in focus, enabling you to practise your legal skills.

 For years 1 and 2, we have extended teaching time so your summer terms last until mid-July, rather than June.
 This allows you to undertake your professional internships or professional modules during the summer term.
 You will graduate at the same time as students who choose a traditional degree – and you'll have gained practical experience.